Discourse, performance, dancehall party

 In her performance, activist and queer artist Simone Harris explores the embodied memory.
 Lady Blake Ophelia Stratum is the seventh generation firstborn of the line of the Royal House of Stratum and the last Keeper of Memory of the Empire of MaKroMa.
 In 1492, the life of ritual, connection and community in the Empire of MaKroMa was disrupted when “the newcomers” wiped the memory of the MaKroMa people and erased their culture.
 In an effort to save their traditions and memories, her mother, Queen Makila, and the Elders sacrificed the spirit of Lady Blake throwing her through time and space, across the seas and away from the enemy.
 She landed in 2020 post-colonial Jamaica where instead of being regaled as royalty, she is now “the other” embarking on a mission to find her tribe and remind them of the ancestral truths locked away inside them.

 Get your glad rags on for the finale of two days of learning and unlearning, reasoning and exchange, and party until dawn at Sweatbox, a one-night-only queer nightclub conjured up in the heart of HKW.
-With DJ sets by Faggamuffin Bloc Party b2b B.O.S.S., DJ Biggy C and Sippin T' charting the course from carnival, soca, ragga, Afro-Caribbean and dancehall mutations, to the outer reaches of electronic music rooted in Black and Global South perspectives.
+With DJ sets by Faggamuffin Bloc Party b2b B.O.S.S., La Byle (Live), DJ Biggy C and Sippin T' charting the course from carnival, soca, ragga, Afro-Caribbean and dancehall beats, to the outer reaches of electronic music rooted in Black and Global South perspectives.
 Sweatbox is an intersectional, diverse and queer space built on mutual respect, love and care for each other.

 Desire Lines: Day 1